-I painted red bands around bearing trees and attached BT and Land Survey Monument signs.
-Rebuilt a mound of stone around the corner.
+Painted red bands around bearing trees and attached "Land Survey Monument" and "Bearing Tree" signs.

+corner this sheet

 INSTRUCTIONS TO SURVEYORS FOR COMPLETION OF CERTIFIED CORNER RECORDATION FORMS

 I. ORIGINAL AND/OR SUBSEQUENT RECORD:

 This item should describe or quote those portions of the original or subsequent record which were used in evaluating the corner position.
 The original record will usually be the General Land Office field notes.
 Subsequent record can come from several sources: Previously filed corner records, maps and plats, private and public records, etc. Some of the subsequent record, even though not in the public record, but known to have validity by the surveyor, may be quoted and appropriately noted.